 There are plenty of beautiful islands in the sea to discover.
 In this NaturePic series I share some of my favourite remote islands.
 Sprinkled across the oceans and seas, these islands are all very different in character.
 Find your island and see how to get there.

-When I saw those island shapes of Vestmannaeyjar shimmering on the horizon, I felt immediately drawn to them.
+When I saw the volcanic island shapes of Vestmannaeyjar shimmering on the horizon, I felt immediately drawn to them.
 It was like a force of nature that couldn’t be denied.
 I just had to go there.
-Sailing into Heimaey harbour, through a narrow opening surrounded by a jumbled chain of steep cliffs and a huge field of intimidating lava flows is mind-blowing.
+Sailing into Heimaey harbour, through a narrow opening between a jumbled chain of steep cliffs and a huge field of lava flows, is mind-blowing.
 Vestmannaeyjar – also known as the Westman Islands – boasts the youngest volcanic island and the newest volcano in Iceland.

 The Cook Islands are the stuff of Pacific dreams.
-White, sandy, coconut-strewn palm beaches and translucent lagoons in all shades of shimmering blue, and a laid-back atmosphere where everything just circulates on island time.
+White, sandy, coconut-strewn palm beaches, translucent lagoons in all shades of shimmering blue, and a laid-back atmosphere where everything just circulates on island time.
 But there are also craggy peaks beckoning in the interior of Rarotonga, the main island.
 You can discover them on the Cross-Island Track, an adventurous hike across the jungle.

-Stromboli is the stuff of legends, the ancient lighthouse of the Mediterranean.
+Stromboli is the stuff of legends and the ancient lighthouse of the Mediterranean.
 The volcano island has been erupting its mesmerizing glow for over 2000 years, in such a way it has actually become the ‘type locality’ for it.
-I saw its triangular shape looming on the horizon, it was pulling me like a force from the centre of the earth, excited to finally see the strombolian action from up close.
+When I saw its triangular shape looming on the horizon, it was pulling me like a force from the centre of the earth, excited to finally see the strombolian action from up close.